What to expect from the 'iPhone Fold'

 Rumors and patents show that Apple has been working on a folding iPhone design for years.
 However, the technology required for such a device is still being developed, and it isn't clear what form the device may take.

 Unlike Apple, Samsung has been developing its folding technology in public with the Samsung Galaxy Fold and Samsung Galaxy Flip.
-Apple is testing both form factors for its first foldable, but may be leaning towards the flip design.
+Apple is testing both form factors for its first foldable, and rumors have been conflicting on which Apple will choose.

 Even as flagship Android devices pioneer folding technology, Apple is content biding its time while the technology matures.
 Devices being released to the public have encountered issues from poor software optimization to creased displays.

-Patents show that Apple expects to overcome these issues with complex hinges and display technology.
+Patents show that Apple expects to overcome these issues with complex hinges, new display technology, and hybrid OLED that doesn't crease.
 Apple isn't likely to ever release a foldable if it has such fundamental problems with the display.

 Since the "iPhone 14" is expected to look similar to the iPhone 13, it seems Apple won't be introducing any radical redesign soon.
 We've based the renders on existing iPhone camera bumps, the rumored pill and hole punch cutout, and Apple's flat-sided industrial design.